-In this case, the Account Owner held one custody account.
-Pursuant to Article 29 of the Rules, when the value of an account is unknown, as is the case here, the average value of the same or a similar type of account in 1945 is used to calculate the present value of the account being awarded.
-Based on the investigation carried out pursuant to the instructions of the ICEP, in 1945 the average value of a custody account was 13,000.00 Swiss Francs.
-The present value of this amount is calculated by multiplying it by a factor of 12, in accordance with Article 31(1) of the Rules, to produce a total award amount of 156,000.00 Swiss Francs.
+Pursuant to Article 29 of the Rules, when the value of an account is unknown, as is the case with the custody account, the average value of the same or a similar type of account in 1945 is used to calculate the present value of the account being awarded.
+Based on the investigation carried out pursuant to the instructions of the ICEP Investigation, in 1945 the average value of a custody account was 13,000.00 Swiss Francs.
+The present value of this amount is calculated by multiplying it by a factor of 12, in accordance with Article 31(1) of the Rules, to produce a total account amount of 156,000.00 Swiss Francs.